networkteam/refresh/README.md

   - .go
 # The directory you want to build your binary in.
 build_path: /tmp
-# `fsnotify` can trigger many events at once when you change a file.
+# `notify` can trigger many events at once when you change files.
 To minimize
-# unnecessary builds, a delay is used to ignore extra events.
+# unnecessary builds, a delay is used to ignore extra events until the delay passes after the first event.
 build_delay: 200ms
 # If you have a specific sub-directory of your project you want to build.
 build_target_path : "./cmd/cli"